system76/docs/content/pop-recovery.md

 >**Note:** Do not choose any install or repair options, as this could result in data loss.

-For the instructions below to access the existing OS drive:
+Follow the instructions below to access the existing OS drive:

 First, press <kbd>SUPER</kbd>+<kbd>T</kbd> to open a terminal, then type this command: